Elliot Page Could Embody Trans Joy. Why Isn't That Story Being Told?

 Advertisement

 "Around the globe, transgender people deal disproportionately with violence and discrimination," the profile reads.
-"Anti-trans hate crimes are on the rise in the UK along with increasingly transphobic rhetoric in newspapers and tabloids.
-In the US, in addition to the perennial challenges trans people face with issues like poverty and homelessness, a flurry of bills in state legislatures would make it a crime to provide transition-related medical care to trans youth."
-From there, the piece spends several hundred more words outlining Saturday Night Live bits, Rep. Marjorie Taylor Greene's transphobic outburst on the House floor, and even recaps Dr. Rachel Levine's confirmation hearing.
+"Anti-trans hate crimes are on the rise in the U.K. along with increasingly transphobic rhetoric in newspapers and tabloids.
+In the U.S., in addition to the perennial challenges trans people face with issues like poverty and homelessness, a flurry of bills in state legislatures would make it a crime to provide transition-related medical care to trans youth."
+From there, the piece spends several hundred more words outlining Saturday Night Live bits, U.S. Representative Marjorie Taylor Greene's transphobic outburst on the House floor, and even recaps Dr. Rachel Levine's confirmation hearing.
 In essence, it's a play-by-play of Trans Issues.

 With deep respect for those who came before me, gratitude for those who have supported me & great concern for the generation of trans youth we must all protect, please join me and decry anti-trans legislation, hate & discrimination in all its forms. pic.twitter.com/5yr8TYywTn— Elliot Page (@TheElliotPage) March 16, 2021